Uberts94/react-scores/README.md

 * _Phase 1_: just static component rendering, and props-propagation.
 Uses 'fake' data and does not allow any user interaction (except one).
 * _Phase 2_: add a form and its management.
 * _Phase 3_: edit form and client-side routing.
 The application now has 3 different pages.
+* _Phase 4_: add interaction with the server for all the operations.
+Basic error handling.